Kayle Kirby

 Kayle Kirby (born 26 October 1998) is a retired professional Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL) and the Collingwood reserves in the Victorian Football League (VFL).
-Kirby was forced to retire after discovering an "underlying heart condition" following his collapse during a practise match against the North Melbourne reserves.
+Kirby was forced to retire after discovering an "underlying heart condition" following his collapse during a practice match against the North Melbourne reserves.

 Early career

 Hailing from Swan Hill, he played with the Tyntynder Football Club seniors side at the age of 16.
 He played for the Bendigo Pioneers in the TAC Cup for the 2015 and 2016 seasons, in which he kicked 32 goals in 2016.
 In 2016, he played the final two games for Richmond in the Victorian Football League where he kicked nine goals, including five on debut.